Sonu-Shettiyar/LimeRoad-Clone/README.md

-## Lane Attire Documentation
+## Lane Attire

 ### Introduction
 Hello Everyone!
-This documentation provides an overview of Lane Attire, an individual project developed during the Construct Week at Masai School.
+This documentation provides an overview of Lane Attire, an individual project developed during Construct Week at Masai School.
 Lane Attire is a clone of LimeRoad.com, an E-commerce website that offers a wide range of fashion clothing products and accessories.
 The project was completed within a span of 5 days, and it showcases the usage of various technologies, including JavaScript, HTML, CSS, and the React framework.
 Additionally, libraries such as react-router-dom and Chakra UI were utilized to enhance the functionality and aesthetics of the site.

 ### Project Details
 - Project Name: Lane Attire